Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     Section Dividers
     - Confirm 'Lemon' icon with full with line is present at end of each section.
     - Confirm spacing is uniform.

+    Band News Section
+    - (Mobile Only - under 768px) Confirm band news articles are text only.
+    - Confirm four articles are present.
+    - Confirm Title, Date, Text is visible, correctly displayed and spaced.
+    - Confirm 'More' button on each articles directs to the correct news article .html.
+    - (Tablet Only - over 768px) Confirm band news articles feature an image and is displayed correctly.

 #### User Story Testing